-17. Is it usual practice to engage in pre-notification discussions with the authority?
+18. Is it usual practice to engage in pre-notification discussions with the authority?
 If so, how long do these typically take?

-Particularly in difficult cases, the official parties are generally open to prenotification talks.
-They can also be approached, for example, with questions regarding the above discussed effects doctrine.
+Particularly in difficult cases, the official parties are generally open to pre-notification talks.
+They can also be approached, for example, with questions regarding the above discussed effects doctrine or regarding the application of the transaction value threshold (e.g., presence of significant domestic activity by Target).

-18. What is the basic timetable for the authority's review?
+19. What is the basic timetable for the authority's review?